Doctors’ Views on Patient Support Programs in India – Survey Report

 When the physicians were asked about the need for PSPs, almost all agreed that PSPs are an ideal way to directly support patients and help them achieve better medical outcomes.
 However, only 34% said that existing support programs are fulfilling the said objective of assistance and improved quality of life and 66% stressed the need for further improvements.

 Loopholes in existing programs:

-Majority doctors, around 30%, felt that proper execution of the support programs and engagement with the patients was somewhere missing.
+The majority of doctors, around 30%, felt that proper execution of the support programs and engagement with the patients was somewhere missing.
 Patients’ needs must be addressed and accordingly, the support programs need to be executed.
-One on one patient interaction and personalized assistance can help in improving patient adherence to these programs.
+One-on-one patient interaction and personalized assistance can help in improving patient adherence to these programs.

 Another major problem is less than optimal involvement of the medical community.
 Many physicians, almost 23%, said that they needed better information and education about these initiatives so they fully understand the programs and help optimize their outcomes.

 Need to focus more on emotional and social well-being:

 Certain disorders like cancer or epilepsy have a huge impact on the patient’s life and family.
 Changes in the body can affect one’s self-esteem, confidence and arouse feelings of depression, anxiety, and suicidal tendencies.
 Support programs can help patients deal with such scenarios.
 A majority (29%) of doctors opined that emotional well-being is where patients need the most support.